earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-07-multispectral-remote-sensing-landsat.md

 ### 1a.
 Remote Sensing Readings

-* <a href="https://landsat.gsfc.nasa.gov/landsat-data-continuity-mission/" target="_blank">NASA overview of Landsat 8</a>
+* <a href="https://landsat.gsfc.nasa.gov/landsat-data-continuity-mission/" target="_blank">NASA Overview of Landsat 8</a>
 * <a href="https://www.e-education.psu.edu/natureofgeoinfo/c8_p12.html" target="_blank">Penn State e-Education post on multi-spectral data.
-Note they discuss AVHRR at the top which we aren't using but be sure to read about Landsat.</a>
+Note they discuss AVHRR at the top which you won't use in this lesson but be sure to read about Landsat.</a>

 ### 2. Complete the Assignment Below (5 points)